Robert J. Miller Homeland Security Education Center (HEC)

-The new Homeland Security Education Center is a testament to COD's commitment to providing student's access to the latest tools and facilities.
+The Robert J. Miller Homeland Security Education Center is a testament to COD's commitment to providing student's access to the latest tools and facilities.

 HEC Utilized During NATO Summit

-Numerous state and federal agencies and the military recently used the Homeland Security Education Center at College of DuPage as the State Forward Operations in support of the NATO Summit in Chicago.
+Numerous state and federal agencies and the military recently used the Robert J. Miller Homeland Security Education Center at College of DuPage as the State Forward Operations in support of the NATO Summit in Chicago.

 College of DuPage